|Understanding The Issue

 The healthiest could buy coverage outside the exchange

 The previous section discusses health coverage plans purchased through a state's exchange.
-Unless Obamacare is repealed (we explained the difficulty above), those plans would still need to cover everyone - regardless of their health situation.
+Unless ObamaCare is repealed, those plans still would need to cover everyone - regardless of their health situation.

 Without the mandate, people would be free to buy policies outside the exchanges.
-Those policies, however, might not cover things such as preventive care that Obamacare required.
+Those policies, however, might not cover things such as preventive care that ObamaCare requires.
 They also would be able to discriminate against those with pre-existing conditions - making insurance for those people even more costly.

-A 2016 policy analysis by Rep. Paul Ryan and a 2015 bill proposed by Rep. Tom Price.
-Price has been nominated by President Trump to be secretary of Health and Human Services, which would administer any health care policy.
+They include a 2016 policy analysis by Rep. Paul Ryan and a 2015 bill proposed by Rep. Tom Price (Price later became secretary of Health and Human Services, which would administer any health care policy).

 A few concepts in these proposals are common to several other proposals...